 The aim of the

-Canterbury-Bankstown Domestic Violence Directory is to guide you in the right directions to find support services.
+Canterbury-Bankstown Domestic Violence Directory is a guide that provides information on a range of emergency and support services.
 If you are currently at risk of harm, please call Police immediately on 000.

-This directory is updated as local services change, however if you notice information is not current or if you have feedback for this directory, please contact Council’s Community Safety and Crime Prevention Officer on 9707 9471.
+This directory is updated as local services change, however if you notice outdated information or would like to provide feedback, please contact Council’s Community Safety and Crime Prevention Officers on 9707 9212 or 9707 9471.

 The online directory can be found at www.cbdvsd.com.au.

 Domestic violence may include any of the following:

 If you or someone else is in immediate danger,